The 4th World Conference

 Fevzi Okumus

-University of South California
+University of South Carolina

 Fevzi Okumus

-University of South California
+University of South Carolina

 Professor Fevzi Okumus is the William McFall “Mac” Pearce Endowed Professor and Director of Global Strategy and Strategic Engagement at the School of Hospitality and Tourism Management, University of South Carolina.
 An internationally recognized scholar in hospitality and tourism, his research focuses on strategic management, organizational behavior, sustainability, and innovation in the hospitality industry.
 With extensive experience in both academia and the hotel sector, Professor Okumus is known for bridging academic research and industry practice to address global challenges in hospitality and tourism.